Occupational Therapy

 What is Occupational Therapy?

-What is Occupational Therapy?
 An Occupational Therapists' primary goal is to enable clients to participate in activities of daily living.
-For children, this can mean helping to improve cognitive, physical, sensory, and fine and gross motor skills all of which can lead to enhanced self-esteem and a sense of accomplishment.
+For children, this may mean helping to support their cognitive, physical, sensory, and/or fine and gross motor skills all of which can lead to enhanced self-esteem and a sense of accomplishment.

 How can SPOT help?